-Tacoma Power is planning to replace the lattice towers and power transmission line on North 21st Street in 2018.
-They will be replaced with steel poles and a new transmission line.
+In April, Tacoma Power will begin replacing the towers and power transmission line on North 21st Street with new steel poles and a new transmission line.

 What’s included in the tower replacement project?

-The 19 aging lattice towers on and near North 21st Street will be replaced with 12 steel poles on every other block.
-As part of the project, Cushman Substation will be disconnected from the electrical system during the second half of 2018.
+The utility will replace 19 aging towers on and near North 21st Street with 12 steel poles on every other block.
+As part of the project, the utility will disconnect the Cushman Substation from the electrical system during the second half of 2018.

 Why do the towers need to come down?

-How many towers are there now, and how many will there be when the project is complete?
+How many towers exist now, and how many will exist when the project is complete?

-There are now 19 total towers: one on every block of North 21st from North Adams to North Highland (total of 15); two in nearby Westgate Center; one near Cushman Substation; and one in front of Pearl Substation on Pearl Street.
-Those towers are about 75 feet tall.
+There are 19 towers: one on every block of North 21st from North Adams to North Highland (total of 15); two in nearby Westgate North Shopping Center; one near Cushman Substation, and one in front of Pearl Substation on Pearl Street.
+Those towers stand about 75 feet tall.

-They will be replaced with 12 galvanized steel monopole towers: one every other block of North 21st Street (total of nine); two in Westgate Center; and one at Pearl Substation.
-The new towers range from 100 to 110 feet tall.
+Tacoma Power will replace the towers with 12 steel poles: one on every other block along North 21st Street (total of nine); two in Westgate North Shopping Center; and one adjacent to Pearl Substation.
+The new towers range from 90 to 120 feet tall.

 Are there other components to the project?

 Yes.
-There are upgrades that affect how the circuit breakers work for the transmission lines that connect three large substations.
+Some upgrades affect how the circuit breakers work with the transmission lines connecting three large substations.

 What will happen to the Cushman Substation?